Introduction to Machine Learning

 Practical Tips for Learning and Applying Machine Learning

-For example, if you are interested in developing or experimenting with Deep Learning algorithms, several Python-based frameworks (such as PyTorch and MXNet) enable you to build, train, and test complex artificial neural networks.
-Both frameworks are scalable, enabling developers to create and test new models and techniques using state-of-the-art approaches.
+For example, when developing or experimenting with Deep Learning, there are many Python-based libraries (PyTorch and MXNet) which allow developers to develop, train, and test complex artificial neural networks.
+Both are scalable and provide developers a means to experiment with new ideas and test them with state-of-the-art methods.

-Play Around With Different Datasets: Practice your skills with different publicly available datasets (e.g., Kaggle) and participate in competitions on that platform.
-These are real-world examples where you can apply what you’ve learned and get feedback from the rest of the community.
+Experiment with Multiple Datasets: Experiment with multiple publicly available datasets (Kaggle) and compete in contests on this platform.
+This is real-world data where you can try out what you have learned and receive feedback from other members of the community.

 Conclusion